 Fresh Substitutes For Cayenne Pepper That Kick Things Up

-This section will introduce you to a world of peppers that can alternate cayenne pepper in a bind.
+This section will introduce you to a world of chili peppers with various types that can alternate cayenne pepper in a bind.
 Some will pale in comparison, but some can make you cry even at the first sniff!
 Are you ready to take the heat?

 9. Tabasco Pepper